MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ---
-title: Azure Well-Architected Framework perspective on the Web Apps feature of Azure App Service
+title: Azure Well-Architected Framework perspective on Azure App Service (Web Apps)
 description: See Azure Well-Architected Framework design considerations and configuration recommendations that are relevant for the Web Apps feature of Azure App Service.
 author: PageWriter-MSFT
 ms.author: prwilk